Phoenix Lake Preservation and Restoration Project on Display

 A mandatory pre-bid conference will be held remotely due to the COVID 19 Pandemic.

-Bidders may also participate in an optional site visit taking place on April 23, 2020.
+Bidders may also participate in an optional site visit taking place today.